peterbourgon/peter-bourgon-org/src/go-and-the-modern-enterprise/index.md

 ### Go kit <a class="lite" href="#go-kit">&#8734;</a>

-I imagine a Go kit, composed of multiple co-related packages, that together provide an opinionated framework for constructing large SOAs.
+I imagine a Go kit, composed of multiple co-related packages, that together form an opinionated framework for constructing large SOAs.
 The toolkit should be comprehensive, ticking all of the boxes that are important to system architects.
 It should do that while encoding strong opinions and conventions, informed by the operational experience of its contributors,